Trixder/MusicPlayer-Plugin-PaperMC/README.md

 ## Overview

 The Music Player Plugin allows server admins to configure and play custom music tracks for all players or specific individuals (For now this can be done using the /sudo command).
-Songs can be triggered via commands, and the plugin includes options for looping, stopping, and listing available tracks.
+Songs can be triggered via commands, and the plugin includes options for looping, stopping, and listing available songs.

 ## Features